AwaywithCharles/Conclave/4. Java/1. Book Inventory Showcase/README.md

 The `Book` class represents a book with attributes such as ID, title, and price.
 It includes a constructor to initialize these attributes and getter methods to access them.
 Additionally, it provides a method to display the book's information.

-To view the complete Java implementation, please refer to the [CMIS242ASG1BostwickC.java](CMIS242ASG1BostwickC.java) file in this repository.
+To view the complete Java implementation, please refer to the [BookInventorySystem.java](BookInventorySystem.java) file in this repository.

 ## Usage